Time Dependent Hamiltonian Simulation Using Discrete Clock Constructions: Time Dependent Simulation by Multiproduct Formulas

-The lowerbound inequality holds for all $t > t_{i-1}$, while the upper bound only holds when $(t-t_{i-1})\Lambda(t_{i-1})K < 1$.
 We restrict our attention to $t$ for which both bounds hold.
 Consider, for the moment, only the leftmost inequality.
 The lower bound on the left is monotonically decreasing with $t$.
-This means that it is also a uniform lower bound on $\Lambda (t')$ for any $t' \in [t_{i-1}, t]$.
-Therefore, it is a lower bound for the time-average $\bar{\Lambda}(t)$ on the interval $[t_{i-1}, t]$.
+This means that it is also a uniform lower bound on $\Lambda_{2m+1} (t')$ for any $t' \in [t_{i-1}, t]$.
+Therefore, it is a lower bound for the average $\bar{\Lambda}_{2m+1}(t)$ on the interval $[t_{i-1}, t]$.